Gens: Women's names

-Social function of the gens
+Social function

-In theory, each gens functioned as a state within a state, governed by its own elders and assemblies, following its own customs, and carrying out its own religious rites.
-Certain cults were traditionally associated with specific gentes.
-The gentile assemblies had the responsibility of adoption and guardianship for their members.
+Members of individual gentes carried out their own religious rites, and some cults were traditionally associated with specific gentes.
+Reportedly gentiles were responsible for the adoption and guardianship of other members.
 If a member of a gens died intestate and without immediate family, his property was distributed to the rest of the gens.

-The decisions of a gens were theoretically binding on all of its members.
-However, no public enactment is recorded as having been passed by the assembly of a gens.
-As a group, the gentes had considerable influence on the development of Roman law and religious practices, but comparatively little influence on the political and constitutional history of Rome.
+Roman writers and early modern scholars believed that a gens could establish its own private laws, which were theoretically binding on all of its members.
+However, no public enactment is recorded as having been passed by the assembly of a gens, and besides sharing common traditions, no means by which a gens could be led or governed is mentioned in any Roman source.
+Thus, as a group, the gentes had considerable influence on the development of Roman law and religious practices, but comparatively little influence on the political and constitutional history of Rome.